carlesfernandez/yocto-geniux/README.md

 Now, when doing `exit` from the container, the build artifacts will be at the `./output` folder you created in your machine, so _outside_ the container.
 The container itself will be erased at exit.

+## Copyright and License

+Copyright: &copy; 2016-2021 Carles Fern&aacute;ndez-Prades.
+All rights reserved.

+The content of this repository is released under the [Apache 2.0](./LICENSE) license.